charliegilmanuk/nexus-mods-merchandise/README.md

 * Allow quantity editing in cart

 ### Known problems
-* If an item is added to the cart and then removed from the products database there will be errors.
 * Hard refreshing a single product page returns blank, this is because the component is mounted before the product exists in the state for some reason (will debug)

 ---